Report of the Supervisory Board

 Governance on the Supervisory Board

-The Supervisory Board performed its duties conscientiously during the reporting period and continuously advised and monitored the Board of Management in its management of the company.
-The Supervisory Board formed three committees to fulfil its duties efficiently: the Audit and Compliance Committee, the Nomination and Remuneration Committee and the Transformation and ESG Committee.
-Further details on the activities of the Supervisory Board committees can be found in the "Committee activities" section.
+During the reporting period, the Supervisory Board diligently fulfilled its responsibilities in supervising the Board of Management in the management of the company.
+The focused work of the three committees - the Audit and Compliance Committee, the Nomination and Remuneration Committee and the Transformation and ESG Committee – contributed substantially to the overall effectiveness of our work.
+Additional information regarding the activities of these committees is given in the "Committee activities" section.

 Meetings of the Supervisory Board